Featuring a novel gameplay concept and large open-world environments, there’s nothing else quite like Body Harvest in the N64’s software library.

 Developed by DMA Design – now known as the development powerhouse Rockstar North – Body Harvest is an ambitious game that suffered as a result of a very troubled development.
 Clunky movement, awkward physics and object clipping, a sluggish frame rate and a brutal save system mar what is otherwise a fun and enthralling game.

 Body Harvest’s dystopian premise of the world having been harvested to the brink of extinction by man-eating aliens is immediately gripping.
-Playing as Adam Drake, a genetically enhanced super soldier, you travel back in time across multiple periods and locations during the past 100 years to halt the alien invaders at key points.
+Playing as Adam Drake, a genetically enhanced super soldier and long-forgotten N64 hero, you travel back in time across multiple periods and locations during the past 100 years to halt the alien invaders at key points.